 Electronic Design Project (EEC 136AB)

-A team-based senior capstone design project class, Electronic Design Project engages teams of 3-4 students in specifying and designing an electronic product for a consumer, medical, or industrial application.
+A team-based senior capstone design project class, the Electronic Design Project course engages teams of 3-4 students in specifying and designing an electronic product for a consumer, medical, or industrial application.
 Student designs are based around microcontrollers and teams integrate sensors, actuators, analog integrated circuits, power electronics, and a wireless interface to accomplish specific tasks like safety lighting for a bicycle.
 Recent projects also include interfacing the design to smartphones and creating apps that support a graphical user interface.

 Introduction to Analog and Digital Systems (EEC 10)

 Hands-on and project-based learning have long been shown to be effective ways of teaching engineering.
 EEC 10 is an interactive introduction to fundamental concepts of electrical and computer engineering.
 Students learn by implementing electronic systems, which can be digitally controlled and interrogated, using a programmable microcontroller and constructing their own analog hardware.

 Past projects involved each student constructing their own two-element microphone array coupled through a microcontroller to a servomotor, which would then orient the microphone array toward the source of an incoming sound (hands clapping, in this case).
 More recently, the stereo microphone system is used to by a small robot to navigate toward a sound source.

 Past Offerings: Spring 2019, Winter 2017, Winter 2016, Winter 2015, Spring 2014

 Engineering Problem Solving teaches lower-division engineering students how to approach solving problems using a consistent methodology and how to write software to implement the solutions.
 Homework, lab exercises, and individual and team-based design projects are completed using the MATLAB programming language and development environment.
 In 2012, ENG 6 was updated to include hardware lab projects and a focus on sustainability.